-“She gave me an idea of what my daughter could be going though and I could understand her better and she helped my daughter deal with all the negative emotions.
+“She gave me an idea of what my daughter could be going through and I could understand her better and she helped my daughter deal with all the negative emotions.
 Both of us are in a better space now.”
-Divorce counselling can help spouses and children immensely.
+This is proof that divorce counseling can help spouses and children immensely.

-Dr John M. Gottman, who has saved many marriages in the US from divorce by marriage counselling, said that marriages end because people don’t access counselling earlier.
+Dr John M. Gottman, who has saved many marriages in the US from divorce by marriage counseling, said that marriages end because people don’t access counseling earlier.
 When they do it’s often too late.

 9 Research-Backed Proven Benefits Of Counselling

 Positive Psychology says there are empirically proven benefits of counselling.
 More and more people are opting for counselling.
 While corporates are going for work counselling for their employees, schools are getting great results with student counselling.

 1. Improvement in communication skills

 As we know most relationship or mental issues arise from a breakdown in communication.
 When people cannot communicate and express their feelings there is a buildup of negative emotions that could lead to frustration, anxiety and even depression.

 Counseling helps you to improve those communication skills, set your own relationship boundaries, and express yourself better.
 With improved communication skills people feel more empowered.
 The cobwebs start gathering in a relationship because of the things that are left unsaid.

 Better communication helps to clear those cobwebs.
 You can begin by simple communication exercises with your partner to work on your communication issues.